 MGMT 10.99.0.1/24

-Warehouse 172.20.0.0/24
+Warehouse/Staff 172.20.0.0/24

-Staff-we 10.10.0.0/24

-Branch-staff 192.168.20.0/24

 From the PCI DSS point of view, especially MGMT-segment is critical.
 Most of the management devices are located in this network segment as well as log servers just to mention a few.
 In order to ensure the security of CPE environment, these can be seen as critical components.

 Auditing were conducted first by running a Nessus discovery scan to discover all connected hosts in all the segments.
 Results from this scan were compared to the LDIL service catalog provided by LDIL personnel.
 After determining host’s operating systems and that no unrecognized hosts were not found, a new and more specific Nessus scans were conducted to acquire more information about the systems.
 Some findings were verified by using OpenVAS tool.